Manasa379798425/hisrdm/README.md

-The dropping of atomic bombs on Hiroshima and Nagasaki in 1945 marked the end of World War II.
+The invention of the telephone by Alexander Graham Bell in 1876 revolutionized communication.